Dabomstew/universal-pokemon-randomizer/readme.txt

   * The base stats which define the potential of each Pokemon
   * The elemental types of each Pokemon
   * The abilities of each Pokemon, in games where Pokemon have abilities
+  * The Pokemon that each Pokemon evolves into, if it evolved to begin with.
+  * The properties of each move, such as its power, accuracy and typing.
   * The moves that Pokemon learn by gaining levels
   * The contents of each TM which can be taught to Pokemon to give them additional moves